Conrec-Infinity-AB/Selenium-Course/Lecture1/3_setup_new_project.md

 More information about pip and its command reference can be found at https://pip.pypa.io/en/stable/cli/pip_install/

 ### Advanced - Setting up a virtual environment in terminal ###
 If you are not using any IDE like VS Code the you can setup a virtual environment in terminal (Powershell).
-Below we create a virtual environment named *_.venv_* in a folder
+Below we create a virtual environment named *_.venv_* in a folder.
+Make sure you setup the virtual environment before  you install any packages so the packages will be installed in the virtual environment.

 > python -m venv .venv

 Activate the new virtual environment